automateyournetwork/jurrasicPy/MindMaps/Dinosaurs/Dystrophaeus.md

 # Dystrophaeus
-## Description: This Diplodocus-like sauropod was named by Edward Cope.
+## This Diplodocus-like sauropod was named by Edward Cope.